rjeriomenko/BookMatcher/README.md

 ### Why Semantic Kernel?

 Microsoft Semantic Kernel provides a clean abstraction over multiple LLM providers, allowing easy model switching and prompt management.
-This makes the system flexible and future-proof as new models become available.
+This makes it easy to add new LLM providers in the future, as long as they have an SK Connector.

 ### Why Multiple LLM Models?

+Two main reasons:
+1. It is useful to be able to choose the LLM that best matches the use case.
 Different models have different strengths:
-- **Gemini Flash Lite:** Fast and cost-effective for high-volume queries
+- **Gemini Flash Lite:** Fast and affordable (default)
-- **Gemini Flash:** Better accuracy for complex queries
+- **Gemini Flash:** Better accuracy, slower
-- **GPT-4o Mini:** Alternative when Gemini is unavailable or for comparison
+- **GPT-4o Mini:** Best accuracy, slowest

-### Why Two-Stage Matching?

-1. **First stage (LLM):** Interprets messy input and generates structured search terms
-2. **Second stage (OpenLibrary):** Standard API search using LLM-generated terms across large book database
-3. **Third stage (LLM):** Ranks results and provides human-readable explanations

-This approach combines LLM reasoning with real book data, avoiding hallucination while maintaining flexibility.
-The "fuzzy" part comes from the LLM's interpretation, not OpenLibrary's API.
+2. It is good to have fallback LLM models across different providers.
+If one provider's LLM API starts to fail, the backend can still process requests with another provider's models.

+### Data Quality Considerations

+- Multi-Stage Search Strategy: Implemented progressive query broadening to handle API strictness
+  - Stage 1: Precise search with all fields (keywords + title + author)
+  - Stage 2: Broader search with title + author only (if Stage 1 returns nothing)
+  - Stage 3: Keywords-only search (if fewer than 5 results)
+- Why: OpenLibrary API returns exact matches only; misspellings or overly specific queries can return nothing
+- Field Normalization: Defensive normalization layer strips special characters, converts to lowercase, collapses spaces applied even though LLM should normalize (LLMs are unreliable)
+- Primary Author Resolution: OpenLibrary often lists contributors (illustrators, editors) alongside primary authors.
+LLMs are tasked with distinguishing primary authors from contributors and justifying that in explanations
+- De-duplication: Results de-duplicated by work key across all hypotheses to avoid showing same book multiple times
+### Data Quality Issues Observed:
+- First publish year occasionally incorrect (e.g., Harry Potter listed as published in 1900)
+- Some works have cover_i, some don't (generated from work_key instead)
+- Author name variations (J.R.R. vs JRR vs J R R Tolkien)
+- LLMs will occasionally return exceedingly long, unrelated strings in fields that should be short and straightforward (i.e. title)
 ### Error Handling Strategy

 Custom exception types (LlmServiceException, OpenLibraryServiceException) allow specific HTTP status codes: